markedjs/marked/README.md

 frequently parse huge chunks of markdown without having to worry about caching the compiled output somehow...or blocking for an unnecesarily long time.

-marked lingers around 350 lines long and still implements all markdown features.
+marked lingers around 430 (may vary) lines long and still implements all markdown features.
+It is also now fully compatible with the client-side.

 ## Install